-The increase in risk values is due to the continuing decline in early mortgage repayment rates.
+The increase in risk values reflects the continuing decline in early mortgage repayment rates.

-Note that as noted above, the Bank revised the method of risk measurement in the first half of 2017, implementing recommendations made in the Basel position paper dated April 2016 with regard to interest risk management.
+Note that as noted above, the Bank revised the method of risk measurement in the first quarter of 2017, implementing recommendations made in the Basel position paper dated April 2016 with regard to interest risk management.